-Table 7-22.
-The beginning of waste disposal in new managed reg ional landfills Table 7-22.
-The beginning of waste disposal in new managed reg
+Table 7-23.
+The beginning of waste disposal in new managed regional landfills

 For the transition period 2007-2009, the regional waste management companies provided data (percentage) of wastes disposed in old and new landfills.
 Waste disposed in old landfills was divided into 3 categories depending on population distribution in cities, towns and rural areas, waste disposed of in new landfills was assigned to deep managed category.